semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Updated)** Sem-version updates:

-- Php versions 7.3.x , 7.4.x, 8.0.x got composer updated to version 2 (composer.json files might need update)
+- Php versions 7.3.x , 7.4.x, 8.0.x had their composer updated to version 2 (composer.json files might need to be updated also)

-You can find out more about Semaphore toolbox by checking [Toolbox Reference](https://docs.semaphoreci.com/reference/toolbox-reference/#toolbox-reference) docs page.
+You can find out more about Semaphore toolbox by checking the [Toolbox Reference](https://docs.semaphoreci.com/reference/toolbox-reference/#toolbox-reference) docs page.

 ### Week of March 22, 2021
 **(Improved) New UI updates**
-Based on user feedback UI was updated to make the navigation even more intuitive.
+Based on user feedback, the UI was updated to make navigation even more intuitive.
-Some of the changes that were introduced:
+Here are some of the changes that were introduced:

 - Top right page menu links have been redesigned as tabs.
 - New breadcrumbs will always be present on the page.
 - Several new visual queues have been introduced to draw attention to active elements.
 - Updated fonts and icons make it easier to find key information on the page.

-If you have any suggestions or further improvements you would like to see in our UI we encourage you to send them to [our feedback inbox](mailto:feedback@semaphoreci.com?subject=UI%20Feedback).
+If you have any suggestions or further improvements to our UI, we encourage you to send them to [our feedback inbox](mailto:feedback@semaphoreci.com?subject=UI%20Feedback).

 ### Week of March 08, 2021
 **(Improved) Ubuntu 18.04 image update**